BrainerdAreaAmateurRadioClub/legendary-goggles/README.md

 ![400px-apruptx0004](https://cloud.githubusercontent.com/assets/25856695/23232743/058d03d0-f912-11e6-9278-4623a960dc05.jpg)

 ## Getting Started
+WeeWX is the software that we will use in this project to collect, display, and upload weather information from our Personal Weather Station.
+The ability of WeeWX to allow add-on drivers and services is what makes it flexible enough to not only gather data from a large selection of weather instruments but also generate the output that we will need to source to our APRS software.
+In addition, WeeWX will generate HTML formatted reports for display on your website and push data to weather collection services like WeatherUnderground, PWSweather.com, and the Civilian Weather Observation Program.

 There are a few items that you will need to consider before setting up your own Raspberry Pi 3 APRS WX Station.
 - What weather information will I want to gather and display?
 - How will I get data from my Personal Weather Station in the WeeWX software?